 Alexandre Bicas Caldeira is a Certified IT Specialist and is a member of the Power Systems Advanced Technical Sales Support team for IBM Brazil.
 He holds a degree in Computer Science from the Universidade Estadual Paulista (UNESP) and an MBA in Marketing.
 His major areas of focus are competition, sales, and technical sales support.
-Alexandre has more than 14 years of experience working on IBM Systems & Technology Group Solutions and has worked also as an IBM Business Partner on Power Systems hardware, AIX, and IBM PowerVM® virtualization products.
+Alexandre has more than 14 years of experience working on IBM Systems & Technology Group Solutions and has worked also as an IBM Business Partner on Power Systems hardware, IBM AIX®, and IBM PowerVM® virtualization products.
+Volker Haug is an Open Group Certified IT Specialist within IBM Systems in Germany supporting Power Systems clients and Business Partners.
+He holds a Diploma degree in Business Management from the University of Applied Studies in Stuttgart.
+His career includes more than 28 years of experience with Power Systems, AIX, and PowerVM virtualization.
+He has written several IBM Redbooks® publications about Power Systems and PowerVM.
+Volker is an IBM POWER8 Champion and a member of the German Technical Expert Council, which is an affiliate of the IBM Academy of Technology.